Extinct Joint Family System | The Passing Of Joint Family System

 Since time immemorial the joint family has been one of the salient features of Indian society.
 But the twentieth century brought enormous changes in the family system.
 Changes in the traditional family system have been so enormous that it is steadily on the wane from the urban scene.
 There is absolutely no chance of reversal of this trend.
 In villages, the size of the joint family has been substantially reduced or is found in its fragmented form.
 Some have split into several nuclear families, while others have taken the form of extended or stem families.
-Extended family is, in fact, a transitory phase between joint and nuclear family system.
+Extended family is, in fact, a transitory phase between joint and nuclear family systems.

 The joint family or extended family in rural areas is surviving in its skeleton or nominal form as a kinship group.
 The adults have migrated to cities either to pursue higher education or to secure more lucrative jobs or to eke out their living outside their traditional callings, ensuing from the availability of better opportunities elsewhere as well as the rising pressure of population on the limited land base.
 Many of the urban households are really offshoots of rural extended or joint families.
 A joint family in the native village is the fountainhead of nuclear families in towns.

 These days in most cases two brothers tend to form two independent households even within the same city owing to the rising spirit of individualism, regardless of similarity in occupation, even when the ancestral property is not formally partitioned at their native place.

 The nuclear family, the same as elsewhere, is now the characteristic feature of Indian society.
-According to the census of India data, of all the households nuclear family constituted 70 percent and single-member or more than one member households without a spouse (or eroded families) comprised about 11 percent.
+According to the census of India data, of all the households nuclear families constituted 70 percent, and single-member or more than one member households without a spouse (or eroded families) comprised about 11 percent.
 The extended and joint family or households together claim merely 20 percent of all households.